How To Find X Intercept With An Equation

 • Solving Equations: Finding the x-intercept is equivalent to solving the equation f(x) = 0.
 The x-intercepts are the solutions or roots of the equation.

 • Practical Applications: In many real-world applications, x-intercepts represent critical values.
-For instance, in business, the x-intercept of a profit function could represent the break-even point where profit equals zero.
+To give you an idea, in business, the x-intercept of a profit function could represent the break-even point where profit equals zero.

 General Approach